 Financial assistance is available to employers in respect of absent reservists (e.g. to cover recruitment and training costs, subject to a daily cap).
 See Time off for Reservists for more information.

-This is discussed in our blog: Employment tribunal hearings during the COVID-19 pandemic and Employment tribunal hearings: road map published for the months ahead.
+This is discussed in our blogs: Employment tribunal hearings during the COVID-19 pandemic and Employment tribunal hearings: road map published for the months ahead.

 For more information, or to discuss an individual tribunal case, please contact us.

 Health and safety: As an employer, you are under a duty to ensure, so far as is reasonably practicable, the health, safety and welfare of all employees and anyone else who might be affected by your business.
 Following the outbreak of coronavirus, you should consider: carrying out risk assessments; implementing measures in relation to hygiene (which might include providing cleaning equipment for workstations); how to manage travel and work-related events; and ensuring those who require to self-isolate are kept away from the workplace.